roginfarrer/superbmeteors/styleguide.md

 Second level headings are used to split text into sections.
 First level headings are only used once per page, in the page or post title.
 Hyperlinks are [underlined](/) and darkened when hovered.

+For emphasis, **bold text** is very useful to make words pop.
+For important, but less urgent points, *italicized text* becomes handy.

 - Bulleted lists look like this.
 - Sometimes my lists are long.
 - This is not one of those lists.